dadi/docs/docs/web.md

 ### engines

-In version 3.0 and above, _Web_ can handle multiple template engines, the default being a [Dust.js interface](https://www.npmjs.com/package/@dadi/web-dustjs).
+In version 3.0 and above, DADI Web can handle multiple template engines, the default being a [Dust.js interface](https://www.npmjs.com/package/@dadi/web-dustjs).
 You can pass configuration options to these adaptors in this block.

 Please see [Views](#web/views) later for more information.